Ksenofanex/stock-management-api/README.md

 # stock-management-api
 A simple Stock Management API that was built with DRF.
-It has schema, documents, API authentication and authorization features.
+It has CRUD, schema, documents, API authentication and authorization features.

 ***
 ### Pages